-If you choose Mini Reporting (because during the course of the election the committee will raise and spend no more than $5,000 and won't accept more than $500 from any contributor), the C-1pc is all you have to file.
+If you choose Mini Reporting (because during the course of the election the committee will raise and spend no more than $7,000 and won't accept more than $500 from any contributor), the C-1pc is all you have to file.
 If you choose mini reporting and then realize that it's not going to work, there is a process to change to full reporting, but the completed application for changing options must be received at the PDC's office on or before the specified deadline.
-The limitations of the mini reporting option as well as the instructions for changing reporting options are fully explained in the PDC's Political Committee Instructions.
+The limitations of the mini reporting option as well as the instructions for changing reporting options are fully explained on this page: Choosing Mini or Full Reporting.

-If you're going to raise and spend over $5,000 during the election (or less than that, but you want to accept more than $500 from a contributor), you fall into the Full Reporting category and the political committee must file frequent contribution and expenditure reports (Forms C-3 and C-4, respectively).
-The committee treasurer and other officers should carefully read the Political Committee Instructions.
+If you're going to raise and spend over $7,000 during the election (or less than that, but you want to accept more than $500 from a contributor), you fall into the Full Reporting category and the political committee must file frequent contribution and expenditure reports (Forms C-3 and C-4, respectively).
+The committee treasurer and other officers should carefully read instructions for reporting Contributions and Expenditures.

 C-3 Contribution Reports: Before June 1 of the election year, committees fill out a C-3 report for each bank deposit and file these reports with their C-4 reports.
 Beginning June 1, each deposit must be reported no later than the following Monday.
 Since contributions must be deposited within 5 business days of receipt, active campaigns will make at least one weekly deposit.